georgysb/ZEUS/README.md

 ZEUS CPU module

-ZEUS MEM128k module
+ZEUS MEM128k (MEM512k) module

 ZEUS SIO module

 ZEUS TFT2.8 module

 Apart from 40-wire Z80 CPU bus ZEUS has auxiliary bus for System Register Q0-Q7 (partially used for memory bank switching), interrupt daisy-chaining (see Z80 manual) AX0-AX7 and UART signals Rx/Tx.
-ZEUS is powered through USB-B port which also used for communication with PC in case USB-UART bridge chip is installed in backboard.
+ZEUS is powered through USB-B port which also used for communication with PC in case UART-USB bridge IC (MCP2221A) is installed in backboard.
 In another case one can use FTDI header on ZEUS SIO module for communication with external world.
-ZEUS TFT module has GPO line "LED" which drives orange LED and also can be used as CS for TFT driver chip (itead9341).
+ZEUS TFT module has GPO line "LED" which drives orange LED and also can be used as CS for TFT driver IC (itead9341).
 TFT Arduino shield is also equipped with microSD card slot which can be used for data storage.
 It's better to use microSD card up to 2GB as such cards can process smaller chunks of data at a time.
 MicroSD card is not included in the kit.
 ZEUS SIO module is compatible with any Z80 family SIO (0,1 or 2).
 ZEUS MEM128k module has WR-WRE jumper which provides (if shorted) opportunity to write data to EEPROM right in the module.
 But AT28C256-15PU is too slow for 10MHz system clock, so if you don't want to corrupt EEPROM data you should switch system clock to 7.3728MHz (by removing 10MHz generator from ZEUS CPU module and shorting CLK-UCLK jumper on ZEUS SIO module) before writing data to EEPROM.